24f2006816/NLP-RNN-PROJECT/README.md

 ---

-## Running the Project
+# ▶️ Running the Project

 ### Using Jupyter Notebook

-Start Jupyter:

 ```bash
 jupyter notebook
 ```

-Then run the notebooks in the following order:
+Run the notebooks in this order:

 ```text
 1. embedding.ipynb